MoncoCarser/Language-learning-webpage-1.2.0/README.md

 # Project Title

-Web page for training words of langauges.
+Web page for training words of languages.

 ## Description